 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D4 does not offer wifi capability.
+In contrast, the D4 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D4 (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D4 and the D7200 have been discontinued, but can regularly be found used on eBay.
 The D4 was replaced by the Nikon D4S, while the D7200 was followed by the Nikon D7500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D4 Manual (free pdf) or the online Nikon D7200 Manual.

 So what is the bottom line?
 Is the Nikon D4 better than the Nikon D7200 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.